rh0/card-demo/README.md

-# Cards Demonstration :flower_playing_cards:
+# Cards :flower_playing_cards:

-A demonstration of using a statically served javascript application to consume and interact with the Drupal CMS JSON:API.
+A simple flashcard application to demonstrate using a statically served javascript application to consume and interact with the Drupal CMS JSON:API.

 ## Build Setup